Wildlife & Animals – Saiwa Swamp NP

 Expert

-The main attraction at low-key Saiwa Swamp National Park is a small population of sitatunga antelope, which can be spotted in their natural swamp environment.
-These rare antelope have special hooves adapted to wading through water, which makes them semi-aquatic.
-Other antelope that can be spotted on the water’s edge include defassa waterbuck, bushbuck and bohor reedbuck.
+The main attraction at Saiwa Swamp National Park is a small population of the sitatunga antelope, which can be spotted here in its natural swampy environment.
+This rare antelope has special hooves adapted to wading through water, which makes it semi-aquatic, so it is seldom seen away from the wetlands.
+The closely related bushbuck also occurs here.
+These two antelope look quite similar, but the male sitatunga is larger, shaggier and has heavier horns.

 Abundant